init4/gigabyte-z390-ud-thunderbolt-hackintosh/README.md

 ## Targeted OS
 #### macOS Mojave
-For this build I wanted to use Mojave, since I find Mojave to be a little faster and System Integrity Protection in Catalina is annoying.
+For this build I wanted to use Mojave, since I find it to be a little faster and System Integrity Protection in Catalina is annoying.

 ## Pre-requisites
 - Get macOS Mojave (10.14.6) (see notes)